 Titanium is in demand for its superior mechanical and other properties.
 It boasts the highest strength to weight ratio of any metal, is highly corrosion resistant and non-toxic.

 Titanium is the 4th most abundent element in the earth’s crust.
 The majority of titanium (globally, 1.6 million tonnes per year) is used in the form of titanium dioxide as a white pigment in paints, cosmetics and other products.
 Demand for titanium metal is dominated by aerospace, using around 79% of the worlds production of approximately 170,000 tonnes per year.
-The remaing 21% being used in a range of industries such as medical, defense, industrial, automotive and consumer goods.
+The remaining 21% being used in a range of industries such as medical, defense, industrial, automotive and consumer goods.
 Titanium metal is typically used in applications where it’s unique characteristics of strength, low weight and corrosion resistance enable performance beyond other economic materials.
 Titanium use in consumer products is growing as consumers want the most advanced laptops, mobile phones, cameras, sports gear and other gadgets available.

 Titanium and its alloys offer a unique range of properties: